AdobeDocs/platform-learn.en/help/data-collection/web-sdk/consent/tutorial.md

 You can learn more about version 2.0 of the IAB Transparency and Consent Framework at the [IAB Europe website](https://iabeurope.eu/transparency-consent-framework/).

-To set the consent preference data using this standard, we need to add the Privacy Details mixin to our Experience Event schema in Platform:
+To set the consent preference data using this standard, we need to add the Privacy Details field group to our Experience Event schema in Platform:

 ![](./images/consentStrings.png)

-This mixin contains the consent preference fields required by the IAB TCF 2.0 standard.
-For more on schemas and mixins, see the [XDM System Overview](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html?lang=en).
+This field group contains the consent preference fields required by the IAB TCF 2.0 standard.
+For more on schemas and field groups, see the [XDM System Overview](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html?lang=en).

 ### Step 1: Create a Consent Data Element